Alpha Academy: Dissension and split from Chad Gable (2024)

 During the buildup to WrestleMania XL, Gable was involved in a storyline where he trained Sami Zayn for his Intercontinental Championship match against Gunther, which Zayn won.
 As a token of appreciation, Zayn gave Gable a title match on the April 15 episode of Raw but Gable was unsuccessful in winning the title.
 After the match, Gable turned heel and attacked Zayn as he was celebrating with his wife at ringside.
 On the following week, Gable said that he had spent too much time training "losers" such as Zayn and his stablemates.
 He then declared that the stable's focus will now be on Gable winning the Intercontinental Championship.
 On the April 29 episode of Raw, Zayn defended his title against Bronson Reed, which he won by disqualification after Gable attacked him.
 One week later, Zayn attacked Gable during his match with Reed, causing another disqualification.
 It was then announced that Zayn will defend the Intercontinental Championship in a triple threat match against Gable and Reed at King and Queen of the Ring.
 In a live event on May 13, Dupri lost to Shayna Baszler in the first round of the Queen of the Ring tournament, with Dupri replacing Latino World Order's Zelina Vega who was not medically cleared to compete.
 At King and Queen of the Ring on May 25, Zayn successfully retained his title against Gable and Reed.
 At Clash at the Castle: Scotland on June 15, Gable failed to win the title from Zayn, ending their feud, after Otis and Dupri refused to interfere on Gable's behalf.
 Two days later on Raw, Otis, Dupri and Tozawa walked out on Gable, who in turn left Alpha Academy.
 At the end of the night, Gable was attacked by the debuting Wyatt Sicks led by Uncle Howdy.

 Gable attempted to reunite with Otis numerous times but was ultimately rebuffed.
 On the July 15 episode of Raw, Otis, Dupri and Tozawa agreed to team up with The New Day's Xavier Woods in his feud against The Final Testament.
-On the following week, the team of Otis, Tozawa and Woods were defeated by The Final Testatement's Karrion Kross and The Authors of Pain (Akam and Rezar) in a six-man tag team match.
-After the match, Gable, together with the newly-aligned Creed Brothers (Julius and Brutus), continued to convince Otis, Tozawa and Dupri to reunite.
-Otis refused and were beaten down by Gable and The Creed Brothers.
-On the November 25 episode of Raw, Otis and Tozawa defeated The New Day, seemingly triggering a massive breakdown regarding Xavier Woods and Kofi Kingston's near ten year friendship.
-On the April 21 episode of Raw, Otis and Akira were set to face the WWE World Tag Team Champions, The New Day, in a non-title match.
-Right when the match was about to start, a returning Rusev attacked Otis and Akira while The New Day was out of the ring.
+On the following week, the team of Otis, Tozawa and Woods were defeated by The Final Testament's Karrion Kross and The Authors of Pain (Akam and Rezar) in a six-man tag team match.
+After the match, Gable, together with the newly aligned Creed Brothers (Julius and Brutus), continued to convince Otis, Tozawa and Dupri to reunite.
+Otis refused and he and Tozawa were beaten down by Gable and The Creed Brothers.